New Update: Boost Social Proof with Reviews & Automation

-Try to collect the least amount of personal data as possible and include your disclosure in both the survey and any communication related to it, such as notification and follow-up emails.
+Try to collect the least amount of personal data as possible and include your disclosure in the survey and any communication related to it, such as notification and follow-up emails.

 What’s the point of getting people to respond to your survey if you don’t share the results with them?
-People who take part are naturally going to want to know what the outcome is.
+People who take part naturally want to know what the outcome is.

 Here are a few ways you can share your survey results with participants: